godotengine/godot-docs/tutorials/scripting/gdnative/gdnative_c_example.rst

 Introduction
 ------------

-This tutorial will introduce you to the bare minimum required to create GDNative modules.
+This tutorial introduces the bare minimum required to create GDNative modules.
 This should be your starting point into the world of GDNative.
 Understanding the contents of this tutorial will help you in understanding all that is to come after this.